World News | Anti-DOGE Protests at Tesla Stores Target Elon Musk's Bottom Line | LatestLY

 Musk's critics say his actions defy Congress's power to control the US budget and present a host of ways for him to enrich himself.
 Musk leads several other companies, notably SpaceX, which conducts launches for NASA and the intelligence community, and the social media platform X.

-Some Tesla owners have also reported their vehicles vandalised with spray painted hakenkreuz amid what Jewish groups and observers fear is a rise in antisemitism.
+Some Tesla owners have also reported their vehicles vandalized with spray painted swastikas amid what Jewish groups and observers fear is a rise in antisemitism.

 Federal prosecutors charged a woman in connection with a string of vandalism against a Colorado Tesla dealership, which included Molotov cocktails being thrown at vehicles and the words “Nazi cars” spray painted on the building.